PaulGreenfieldOz/WorkingDogs/Kelpie_v2/README.md

 build Kelpie executables.
 The AOT builds have to be done on a system that is compatible with the intended execution targets as parts of the platform run-time are linked into the executables.
 Pre-built Kelpie code is provided for Windows and Linux, and .NET SDKs are available that will allow Kelpie to be built for both x64 and ARM macOS systems.
 The Linux code has been built on
-Ubuntu 18 and tested on Ubuntu 22 and SUSE LES 15.
+Ubuntu 18 (and 22 for v8) and tested on Ubuntu 22 and SUSE LES 15.

 The command `dotnet publish ./Kelpie_v2.csproj -c release /p:PublishProfile=Linux64DN6FDFolderProfile.pubxml` will build a framework-dependent x64 Linux Kelpie executable, and other versions can be build by changing the name of the profile file in the